ZtracenaExistence/doomsday-device/README.md

 5V relay to start the boiler

 SW
-Python 2.7 (maybe 3), will run in 5 minute interval - by cron, probably under root acc (GPIO) Will use modified Adafruit script for reading DHT22 JSON for storing config & temperature
+Python 3, will run in 5 minute interval - by cron Adafruit library is required for DHT
+JSON for storing config & temperature